 What if you're pregnant or thinking about becoming pregnant?

-Zika can be spread through sexual contact even if the person does not have symptoms.
-If your male partner has been to an area where there is a Zika outbreak, the CDC recommends that you delay having sex until the baby is born or use condoms every time you have vaginal, anal, and oral sex.
+Zika can be spread through sexual contact even if the infected person does not have symptoms.
+If your partner has been to an area where there is a Zika outbreak, the CDC recommends that you delay having sex until the baby is born or use condoms every time you have vaginal, anal, and oral sex.

 If you are pregnant and have traveled to an area with an outbreak of Zika, talk to your doctor about additional tests you may need.